diagrid-labs/catalyst-tetris/README.md

 # Multiplayer Tetris

-Browser based multiplayer Tetris game written in Python and Go using Catalyst (Dapr) for state and communication.
+This is a demo project to highlight how you can build distributed apps using [Diagrid Catalyst](https://www.diagrid.io/catalyst).

-This is a demo project to show off the kind of things you can build with [Diagrid Catalyst](https://www.diagrid.io/catalyst).
+This repository contains the source code for a browser based multiplayer Tetris game written in Python and Go using Catalyst (serverless Dapr) for state and communication.

-The game is a bit of fun- there are very many ways you can cheat, stay honest (:
+Don't expect production ready code here.
+This is just a small and fun project to play around with.

 ![tetris game](tetris_game.gif)